NullRefExcep/yii2-cms/README.md

 This module allows you to build dynamic pages which consist of blocks (widget with config).
 You can create custom widgets and register it in BlockManager.

+Also you can create pages with html content by WYSIWYG [CKEditor](https://github.com/MihailDev/yii2-ckeditor).

 BlockManager
 ------------